-The results of this program further confirm the presence of breccia/epithermal vein systems within and below the diatreme that is similar geologically to the nearby Co-O vein system.
-The discovery of a favorable mineralized dacite host in BDH15 also adds to the increased mineral potential of the property.
+This drilling has also confirmed the presence of breccia/epithermal vein systems within and below the diatreme that is similar geologically to the nearby Co-O vein system.
+The discovery of a favourable mineralised dacite host also adds to the increased mineral potential of the property.
 Hydrothermal alteration assemblage in the dacite suggests that it may be a component of a high-sulphidation system in the general area.
 With the various geological conditions identified, the region has the potential to see another major gold discovery.